Homotopy to Marie

 The album was issued on Stapleton's own United Dairies label in an initial pressing of 5,000, five times as many as predecessor Insect and Individual Silenced.
 It was also issued on cassette.
 A compact disc edition was released in 1992 with alternate artwork (pictured) and an additional contemporaneous recording, "Astral Dustbin Dirge", which had been omitted from the original formats for reasons of length.
 All copies of the CD suffered from a mastering fault which caused the index point between tracks 2 and 3 to occur 3 minutes earlier than it should.
 The titles of most of the tracks were also abbreviated on this edition.
-The album went out of print when distributor World Serpent went out of business but was reissued on United Jnana in June 2007 in remastered form, with the correct index points and the original track titles restored.
+The album went out of print when distributor World Serpent went out of business but was reissued on United Dairies in June 2007 in remastered form, with the correct index points and the original track titles restored.
 In 2018, it was reissued by Rotorelief as three different 2LP editions and a 2CD set packaged in a hardcover 26-page art book, plus a special edition of 25 copies of the original LP, each in its own unique sleeve, with an insert signed by Stapleton.

 The laughter heard on "The Tumultuous Upsurge (Of Lasting Hatred)" is sampled from the King Crimson song "Easy Money" from the album Larks' Tongues in Aspic.

 Pitchfork Media ranked it #61 on their list of 'Top 100 Albums of The 80s'.
 In 2022, Treble ranked it at number 144 in their list of "The 150 Best Albums of the 1980s"; in the accompanying essay, Jeff Terich wrote that "Homotopy to Marie is a masterpiece of disorienting sound collage, the sounds of crunched bits of metal and marching soldiers, sacred vocal music and inquisitive children, blood-curdling moans and screams and ambient drones."